zontasticality/ar-ontology/data/DPLL Algorithm.md

 ### How it Works

 The algorithm systematically explores the space of all possible combinations of truth [[uses:Assignment|assignments]] for each of the variables in the formula.
-It operates through a recursive process involving three main steps:
+It operates through a recursive/iterative process described as follows:

 **Input**
  - A [[uses:Propositional Formula]] in [[uses:Conjunctive Normal Form (CNF)|Conjunctive Normal Form]]